school cOUNSELING MISSION STATEMENT

 How regularly do students see the School Counselor?

-Students see the School Counselor in a variety of ways.
-Through classroom lessons, student groups, and individual meetings, the School Counselor is a person every child sees regularly.
+Students see the School Counselors in a variety of ways.
+Through classroom lessons, student groups, and individual meetings, the School Counselors are people every child sees regularly.

 Why would I contact the School Counselor?

-The School Counselor can support students and families throughout different life and school transitions.
-When students are experiencing a need for extra support at home, in school, or within relationships, the School Counselor can make recommendations, provide in brief school counseling, and partner with the classroom teacher to provide the most comprehensive support.
+The School Counselors can support students and families throughout different life and school transitions.
+When students are experiencing a need for extra support at home, in school, or within relationships, the School Counselors can make recommendations, provide in brief school counseling, and partner with the classroom teacher to provide the most comprehensive support.

 - http://centerforparentingeducation.org - The Center for